-Annaly Capital Management Inc. (NLY), the largest real-estate investment trust that buys mortgage debt, said a re-election of President Barack Obama may lead to more aggressive housing policies, including new efforts to spur refinancing among borrowers with government-backed loans.
+Annaly Capital Management Inc. (NLY:US), the largest real-estate investment trust that buys mortgage debt, said a re-election of President Barack Obama may lead to more aggressive housing policies, including new efforts to spur refinancing among borrowers with government-backed loans.

 “The way I see it is if Obama wins, then we potentially see more policy meddling,” Wellington Denahan-Norris, chief executive officer of the New York-based firm with $141.6 billion of assets as of Sept.
-30, said (NLY) today on a conference call.
+30, said (NLY:US) today on a conference call.

 Today’s election carries a series of implications for investors in the $5.2 trillion market for government-backed mortgage securities.
 Those include a potential new overseer for Fannie Mae and Freddie Mac that could further expand Obama’s refinancing push this year and a more “hawkish” head of the Federal Reserve, which in September under Chairman Ben S. Bernanke started acquiring $40 billion of the bonds a month to boost the economy, according to Bank of America Corp.
-(BAC) analysts.
+(BAC:US) analysts.

 Debt yields are also at stake with a so-called fiscal cliff of spending cuts and tax increases more likely to be averted if Republican challenger Mitt Romney wins, creating less of a flight to the relative safety of benchmark Treasuries, the analysts led by Chris Flanagan wrote in a Nov.
 2 report.
 Romney may also favor less aggressive Fed officials, they said.

 Rates on new 30-year mortgages, which reached a record low 3.36 percent last month, would probably be 0.15 percentage point to 0.2 percentage point higher under Romney and 0.1 percentage point lower under Obama, the analysts said.